Engineering — 6 min

 The main risks and requirements to be aware of

-The benefits of outsourcing payroll
+The benefits of outsourcing contractor payroll services

 So let’s dive right in.

-Here are some of the key differences when running payroll for these groups.
+Now, let’s walk through some of the key differences when running payroll for these groups.

 Your contractor is (in most cases) responsible for handling their own income tax payments and social contributions.

-You need to possess local labor, tax, and intellectual property (IP) expertise, to avoid non-compliance and worker misclassification.
+You need to possess local labor, tax, and intellectual property (IP) expertise to avoid non-compliance and worker misclassification.

 You are (in most cases) required to provide statutory employee benefits, such as sick leave, health insurance, and maternity leave.